 The sandstone that are used in the reserve are taken from the sandstone extracted from the Cutaway in the Barangaroo itself.
 The extraction process took about a year and every grain of the sandstone extracted was used in the reserve.
 A custom made 12D computer was used and the sandstone were slotted like a jig saw puzzle in advance before they were laid out in the reserve.

 There are 10,000 of these sandstone blocks in Barangaroo Reserve.

 View of Sydney Harbour bridge

-I definitely recommend doing this tour as it provides a great insight into the Aboriginal culture.
-I loved it and I am sure any one who enjoys the cultural tours will love it.
+I highly suggest going on this tour as it provides a great insight into the Aboriginal culture and history.
+I loved it and I am sure any one who enjoys the cultural tours will love it too.

 Have you been on aboriginal tours?
 Let me know in the comments below.

 How can you support me?

 You know how much I love coffee, so you can buy me coffee – Buy me Coffee!